Certified Compliance Executive (CCE)

 CCE – The Only Healthcare Compliance Certification Specifically for Compliance Executives

-Introduced in 2006, the Trust’s more advanced CCE healthcare compliance certification for compliance leaders is a comparatively new certification.
-However, the need for this advanced certification status continues to grow each year.
-There is no question that there are different levels of achievement among healthcare compliance professionals and that the highest levels of accomplishment deserve separate recognition.
+Introduced in 2006, the Trust’s advanced CCE healthcare compliance certification is a credential for those who serve as CCOs for organizations or COs of organization components.
+The need for this advanced certification status continues to grow each year.
+There is no question that there are different levels of achievement among healthcare compliance professionals and that the highest levels of achievement deserve special recognition.

-The CCE healthcare compliance certification process is overseen by HET’s Education Committee, which is an independent, voluntary committee of experienced compliance professionals from around the country.
-Members of this committee oversee changes to the certification process as well as reviewing applications for HET certification.
+The CCE healthcare compliance certification process is overseen by HET’s Education Committee, which is an independent, voluntary committee of experienced compliance professionals.
+Members of this committee oversee changes to the certification process as well as reviewing applications for HET certifications.

 Compliance Executives who wish to complete the CCE healthcare compliance certification process must complete all requirements within the following five categories within a three-year period to qualify.